fmenardo/Bgt_popgen_Europe_2024/MMC/MMC.md

 ```
 This code generate a fasta file containing all sites without missing data in Bgt which are invariant or biallelic SNPs.
 Additionally only sites that can be polarized are included (i.e., at least one outgroup isolates has a high quality call at the site, and the site is invariant in Bgs).
 The Bgs isolates are collapsed in one consensus sequences named ANC (anyway only sites that are monomorphic in Bgs are included).

-## Data preparation for analysis including the probability of misidentification of derived allele
+### Analysis including the probability of misidentification of derived alleles